-Many agencies see property management as a poor “sister” to the more glamorous sales department and some even leave the Property management of client’s assets to the front desk staff and receptionist.
+Many agencies see property management as a poor “sister” to the more glamorous sales department and some even leave the Property management of the client’s assets to the front desk staff and receptionist.
 Arnold Property has a dedicated property management department.

 2. Is a director/owner of the agency involved in the day-to-day management of the property management department?

 Yes, Steve is the director & a Licenced Property Agent